openvinotoolkit/openvino/docs/articles_en/about-openvino/compatibility-and-support/supported-models.rst

-AI Models verified for OpenVINO
+AI Models verified for OpenVINO™
 =====================================

 The following is a list of models that have been verified to work with OpenVINO.
 Note that other models from OpenVINO-supported frameworks may also work properly but have not been tested.

-**AI Models that run on Intel® Core Ultra ™ Processors with OpenVINO™ toolkit:**
+**AI Models that run on Intel® Core Ultra™ Processors with OpenVINO™ toolkit:**

 .. raw:: html